soso-song/loqal-discussion-website/README.md

 ## Mini-apps
 Middleware checkers used in mini-apps:
    * mongoChecker - checks for mongo connection errors, this is implemented in basically every route therefore will not be listed in the table below
    * authenticateAPI - checks for logged in users, will send an error with status code 401 "Unauthorized" otherwise.
+This will be indicated as "authAPI" in the method tables below.
    * adminAuthenticateAPI - checks if a logged in user is an admin user, will send an error with status code 401 "Unauthorized" otherwise.
-      * routes listed below with a `*` in front of the method are routes with adminAuthenticateAPI checking
+This will be indicated as "adminAPI" in the method tables below.

 ### User (`users.js`)
 #### User Schema Explanation